How to create WPF applications

 Wait till the build finishes and reload all the projects as prompted.

-Generate the classes for the entity data model by selecting the EntityModel.edmx
+If you use Visual Studio 2008 or 2010 then generate the classes for the entity data model by selecting the EntityModel.edmx

 file and running the custom tool on it.